krishnonwork/mathematical-methods-in-deep-learning-ipython/README.md

-# Math for Deep Learning
+# Math and Architectures of Deep Learning

 Python code (in the form of Jupyter ipython notebooks) to support the book "**Math and Architectures of Deep Learning**".